HkiPythonWorkshops/Workshops/ws3/tasks.md

 response = requests.get("http://localhost:8080/book/<id>")
 ```

-Check the response code to see that the update was successfull.
+Check the response code and then the text to see we got the data we wanted.

-Try updating a book with an ID that doesn't exist and see what happens.
+Try getting data for a book that doesn't exist and see what happens!

 ## Update a book